mjnurse/mjnurse.github.io/Other-O/Oracle/Script_ses.sql_-_Returns_a_List_of_Active_Sessions.md

 -- Main script

-COL sid FOR a4 TRUNCATE HEADING "SID"
+COL sid FOR a4 TRUNCATE HEADING \"SID\"
-COL username FOR a20 TRUNCATE HEADING "Oracle User" COL os_mach_prog FOR a60 TRUNCATE HEADING "OS User - Machine Name - Program" COL logon_time FOR a11 TRUNCATE HEADING "Logon Time" COL program FOR a30 TRUNCATE HEADING "Program"
+COL username FOR a20 TRUNCATE HEADING \"Oracle User\" COL os_mach_prog FOR a60 TRUNCATE HEADING \"OS User - Machine Name - Program\" COL logon_time FOR a11 TRUNCATE HEADING \"Logon Time\" COL program FOR a30 TRUNCATE HEADING \"Program\"
-COL state FOR a20 TRUNCATE HEADING "State"
+COL state FOR a20 TRUNCATE HEADING \"State\"
-COL client_info FOR a10 TRUNCATE HEADING "Client Info" COL last_call_et FOR 0 TRUNCATE HEADING "Last Call Et"
+COL client_info FOR a10 TRUNCATE HEADING \"Client Info\" COL last_call_et FOR 0 TRUNCATE HEADING \"Last Call Et\"

 SELECT   SUBSTR(sid,1,4) AS sid--, serial#
        , username